AstarNetwork/growth-program/README.md

 * Limited edition freebies e.g. NFTs that are reserved only for our ambassadors!
 * Hangout with us :)

-# Roles
-Candidate -> Ambassador -> Senior Ambassador -> Regional Head

-Everyone starts off as a candidate.
-When your application is approved you will become an apprentice ambassador for one quarter.
-As time progresses, the team will evaluate your progress, commitment and performance to determine if you are ready to take on more responsibility as a fully fledged ambassador.
-Eventually you will be promoted to a senior ambassador and finally regional head where you will oversee and be responsible for all activities that happen in your region.
-Your role will also be reflected accordingly in our official Telegram and Discord channels.

 # Evaluation
 * We value early supports of the program.
 * We value your area of expertise.